speedment/speedment-doc/pages/hazelcast.md

 of the Hazelcast bundle where also operations on the data grid may support transactions.

 ## Indexing
-Upon generation, the Hazelcast Auto DB integration tool examines the database metadata and suggests indexing based on how the database is indexed.
+Upon generation, the Hazelcast Auto DB Integration tool examines the database metadata and suggests indexing based on how the database is indexed.
 This provides a solid baseline for grid indexing.
 In the following example, an index utility method was automatically generated when working with the Sakila database (the class has been shortened for brevity):
 ```java
 @GeneratedCode("Speedment")